 Financial risk relates to the financial health of your business.
 The focus here is on cash flow and the potential for financial loss.
 All other types of business risks involve some degree of financial risk.

 Operational risks relate to the company’s systems and processes.
 For instance, one of your production machines might break down before you meet the target output.

 Also known as client business risk, reputational risk has to do with the potential for a damaged company reputation.
 A damaged reputation can lead to loss of revenue as clients start to shun your brand.

 Reducing Company Risks

-Now that you know the business risks you’re most likely to face in business, how can you mitigate or avert them?
-Here are six expert suggestions.
+Now that you know the business risks you are most likely to face in business, how can you mitigate or avert them?
+Here are six expert suggestions for lowering business liability.

 Prioritize Business Threats

 Creating a risk management risk starts with prioritizing risks based on their likelihood to occur in your company.
 Start by listing risks that are very likely to happen, followed by threats that have some chance of occurring.
 Then identify threats that have a small chance of occurrence, and end with risks that have very little chance of happening.

 Risks that fall into the top category should take priority over all other risks.
 Put a plan in place to prevent or at least reduce these risks.
 However, if you identify a risk that falls into a lower rung but has the potential to cause more financial damage, you should prioritize it.

 Set aside time to assess company liabilities and all legal regulations and determine what insurance you need for your business.
 You may need to purchase life insurance, professional insurance, disability insurance, completed operations insurance, and so on.